semrush/intergalactic/website/docs/table-group/table-controls/table-controls.md

 ![](static/resize-click-zone.png)

-> Changing the size of one column should not change the size of other columns.
+> Changing the size of one column shouldn't change the size of other columns.

 @## Editing and adding content